OpenEvalProject/evals/manuscripts/elife-28768/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/28768/elife-28768-fig6-v2.jpg)

-**Figure 6.:** (A) Prostate histology and marker expression in Nkx3.1 (NP-CARN) and CreERT2/+; Ptenflox/flox; R26R-YFP/+Nkx3.1 (NPA-CARN) mice that have been castrated and tamoxifen-treated, followed by androgen-mediated regeneration for 1 month.
+**Figure 6.:** (A) Prostate histology and marker expression in Nkx3.1CreERT2/+; Ptenflox/flox; R26R-YFP/+ (NP-CARN) and Nkx3.1CreERT2/+; Ptenflox/flox; Arflox/Y; R26R-YFP/+ (NPA-CARN) mice that have been castrated and tamoxifen-treated, followed by androgen-mediated regeneration for 1 month.
 Shown are representative images for hematoxylin-eosin staining (H and E) and immunofluorescence for YFP, AR, phospho-Akt (pAkt), E-cadherin (Ecad), Ki67, and cleaved caspase-3 (CC3).
 Arrows indicate occurrence of cell death (YFP/AR in NPA-CARN), proliferation (Ecad/Ki67), and apoptosis (Ecad/CC3).
-(CreERT2/+; Ptenflox/flox; Arflox/Y; R26R-YFP/+B) Quantitation of Ki67+ and CC3+-positive cells in total Ecad+ epithelial cells in NP-CARN and NPA-CARN prostates.
+(B) Quantitation of Ki67+ and CC3+-positive cells in total Ecad+ epithelial cells in NP-CARN and NPA-CARN prostates.
 Error bars represent one standard deviation; differences between groups are statistically significant as determined by independent t-test.
-(C) Prostate tumor histology and marker expression in Nkx3.1 (NPK-CARN) and CreERT2/+; Ptenflox/flox; KrasLSL-G12D/+; R26R-YFP/+Nkx3.1 (NPKA-CARN) mice that have been castrated and tamoxifen-treated, followed by androgen-mediated regeneration for 1 month.
+(C) Prostate tumor histology and marker expression in Nkx3.1CreERT2/+; Ptenflox/flox; KrasLSL-G12D/+; R26R-YFP/+ (NPK-CARN) and Nkx3.1CreERT2/+; Ptenflox/flox; KrasLSL-G12D/+; Arflox/Y; R26R-YFP/+ (NPKA-CARN) mice that have been castrated and tamoxifen-treated, followed by androgen-mediated regeneration for 1 month.
 Arrows indicate cells undergoing proliferation (Ecad/Ki67) and apoptosis (Ecad/CC3).
-(CreERT2/+; Ptenflox/flox; KrasLSL-G12D/+; Arflox/Y; R26R-YFP/+D) Quantitation of Ki67+ and CC3+-positive cells in total Ecad+ epithelial cells in NPK-CARN and NPKA-CARN prostates.
+(D) Quantitation of Ki67+ and CC3+-positive cells in total Ecad+ epithelial cells in NPK-CARN and NPKA-CARN prostates.
 Differences between groups are not statistically significant as determined by independent t-test (Ki67, p=0.724; CC3, p=0.507).
 (E) Focal neuroendocrine differentiation in NPKA-CARN tumors.
 Shown are H and E and immunohistochemical staining (IHC) of serial sections for Synaptophysin (Syn) and Aurora kinase A (Aurka), IHC for Foxa2 and Chromogranin A (ChrA), as well as immunofluorescence for YFP and Syn shown as an overlay and as individual channels; arrows indicate positive cells.
 (F) Quantitation of Syn+ cells in total epithelial cells in NPK-CARN and NPKA-CARN tumors.
-Scale bars for H and E and IHC in A, C,) and E) correspond to 100 μm, and in other panels to 50 μm.10.7554/eLife.28768.014Figure 6—source data 1.
+Scale bars for H and E and IHC in A, C,) and E) correspond to 100 μm, and in other panels to 50 μm.

 In contrast, AR deletion did not affect tumor initiation following combined deletion of Pten and activation of the oncogenic KrasG12D allele.
 Using a similar protocol for castration, tamoxifen-treatment, and androgen-mediated regeneration, we compared the phenotypes of Nkx3.1CreERT2/+; Ptenflox/flox; KrasLSL-G12D/+; R26R-YFP/+ controls (NPK-CARN) and Nkx3.1CreERT2/+; Ptenflox/flox; KrasLSL-G12D/+; Arflox/Y; R26R-YFP/+ mice (NPKA-CARN).
 In both genotypes, deletion of Pten and activation of oncogenic Kras resulted in formation of tumors with large clusters of YFP+ cells that express pAkt and Ras (Figure 6C).
 Furthermore, both NPK-CARN and NPKA-CARN tumors displayed high proliferative indices (20%, n = 3 vs. 19%, n = 3) and low frequencies of apoptosis (0.9%, n = 3 vs. 0.8%, n = 3) (Figure 6D).
 Notably, we observed an important difference between the NPK-CARN and NPKA-CARN tumors, as all the NPKA-CARN tumors contained a low but variable percentage of synaptophysin-positive neuroendocrine cells among total epithelial cells (0.7%, n = 3), which were never observed in the NPK-CARN controls (0%, n = 3) (Figure 6E,F).
 We also observed rare cells in all three NPKA-CARN tumors that expressed other neuroendocrine markers such as Chromogranin A, Foxa2, and Aurora kinase A (Figure 6E).
 Since the synaptophysin-postive cells co-expressed YFP (Figure 6E), we conclude that transformed AR-negative CARNs can give rise to neuroendocrine cells.